UL-FRI-NLP-Course-2022-23/nlp-course-the-sentence-shufflers/README.md

 on **line 20** in train script.

 ## Provided dataset
-You can you the already preprocessed dataset, which can be found in the dataset folder in the root of the project.
+You can use the already preprocessed dataset, which can be found in the dataset folder in the root of the project.
 The dataset consists of sentences from the MaCoCu corpus and open subtitles.

 ## Other scripts
 There are other scripts that will help you create usable dataset.
 Each script contains a comment which tells you what it does.